alangardner-dev/new-laptop/README.md

 # New Laptop Setup

-Documentation and scripts to quickly set up a new MacBook Laptop.
+Documentation and scripts to quickly set up a new MacBook Laptop per my preferences and requirements.
+Inspired by [w3cj](https://github.com/w3cj)'s YT video: [Set up a Mac in 2024 for Power Users and Developers](https://www.youtube.com/watch?v=GK7zLYAXdDs).

+## TOC

 - [Application Installs](#application-installs)